 Long-Term Physical or Mental Condition

 If you have a long-term physical or mental condition that prevents you from taking the test, you can apply for an exemption.
 You will need to provide supporting medical evidence — typically a letter from a doctor or specialist confirming your condition and explaining why it prevents you from taking the test.
+See the full guide to disability exemptions and special arrangements for details on what qualifies and how to apply.

 What Does "Long-Term Condition" Mean?